 Averaged Domain-Level Score

 SLO 1 2

-SLO 2 3

-Student Growth and Development Rating 2.5
+Student Growth and Development Rating 2

-PLEASE NOTE: For SLOs that include an indicator(s) based on state standardized assessments, results may not be available in time to score the SLO prior to the June 30 deadline.
+NOTE: For SLOs that include an indicator based on state standardized tests, results may not be available in time to score the SLO prior to the June 30 deadline.
 In this instance, if evidence for other indicators in the SLO is available, the evaluator can score the SLO on that basis.
-Or, if state assessments are the basis for all indicators and no other evidence is available to score the SLO, then the teacher's student growth and development rating will be based only on the results of the second SLO.
-However, once the state assessment data is available, the evaluator should score or rescore the SLO, then determine if the new score changes the teacher's final summative rating.
+Or, if state tests are the basis for all indicators, then the teacher's student growth and development rating will be based only on the results of the SLO that is based on non-standardized indicators.
+However, once the state test evidence is available, the evaluator is required to score or rescore the SLO, then determine if the new score changes the teacher's final (summative) rating.
 The evaluation rating can be amended at that time as needed, but no later than September 15.
-See Summative Teacher Evaluation Scoring (page 37) for details.
+See Summative Teacher Evaluation Scoring for details.

-Component #4: Whole-School Student Learning Indicator and/or Student Feedback (5%)
+Category #4: Whole-School Student Learning Indicator and/or Student Feedback (5%)

-Districts can decide to use a whole-school student learning indicator (option 1), student feedback (option 2) or a combination of the two (option 3) to determine this fourth component of SEED.
+Districts can decide to use a whole-school student learning indicator (option 1), student feedback (option 2), or a combination of the two (option 3) to determine this fourth category of SEED.